Jessica Simpson Reveals She Turned Down Role In ‘The Notebook’ Over Sex Scene With Former Crush Ryan Gosling

 Jessica Simpson says she turned down a starring role in The Notebook due to her concerns over a sex scene in the film.
 In her memoir, Open Book, the singer and fashion designer said producers of the 2004 romance drama “wouldn’t budge” on the intimate scene, so she gave a hard pass to the role of Allie Hamilton that ultimately went to Rachel McAdams.

 While the Nick Cassavetes-directed film turned out to be a box office hit, Jessica saw The Notebook for the first time while on an airline flight just after she announced her divorce from Nick Lachey, according to an Open Book excerpt posted by Entertainment Tonight.
-The singer wrote that she was “loudly sobbing in first class” when it was announced that the in-flight movie was The Notebook.
+The singer wrote that she was “loudly sobbing in first class” when it was announced that that was the in-flight movie.

 “I knew exactly what the movie was about because I had read the script but turned it down because they wouldn’t budge on taking out the sex scene,” Jessica wrote.
 “And it would have been with Ryan Gosling, of all people.”